MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/container-ecosystem.md

 Now, let's talk about that ecosystem of applications and how you can build on Docker concepts to create a development and deployment workflow suited to your needs.

-## Components in a container ecosystem
+## Components of a container ecosystem

 Windows containers are a key component of a large container ecosystem.
 We’re working across the industry to deliver developer choice at each layer of the solution stack.